“What are your key takeaways from the 9-week workstream we’ve just finished?” I asked the entire sales team of one of my clients on Tuesday.

 - Product Development: If will make every line of code more impactful if development can focus on precisely those customers that we can turn into ambassadors (vs. trying to keep ‘everyone happy’)

-- Marketing: It will help increase the quality of our leads if we hit the right nerve with our ideal customer and ensure we credibly disqualify everyone that’s not ideal right at the top of the funnel.
+- Marketing: It will help increase the quality of our leads through crystal clear segmentation and laser-sharp positioning.
+We start to hit the right nerve with our ideal customer and ensure we credibly disqualify everyone that’s not ideal right at the top of the funnel.

 - Professional services: If sales close the right deals, it will help make every implementation faster, more impactful, and profitable.
 It will enable our Services teams can focus their time on the customers we can turn into fans.